 To use a machine analogy, health insurance is designed to cover repairs, maintenance, and any lost income while you’re “in the shop.”
 What are the major types of individual medical insurance policies?

 There are many variations on affordable health insurance policies.
-The two most common are major medical and disability.
-Your medical insurance agent can share other, more specialized types of coverage.
+The two most common are major medical and disability, but we also offer Dental and Vision plans.

 In a health policy, coinsurance represents the percentage of the medical bills the insured will be responsible to pay after the deductible is met.
 For example, if your policy is 80% coinsurance, then once the deductible is met, the insurance will pay 80% of covered medical bills and you pay 20%.